keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/scanner-code.md

   <img src={require("/static/img/docs/advanced-tutorials/ticketing/scanner-pink-rounded.png").default} width="80%" height="80%" alt="ticketing" class="rounded-corners"/>
 </p>

-* **Stage 1:** A page with the camera viewport open, constantly scanning for QR codes.
+* **Stage 1, Pre-claim:** A page with the camera viewport open, constantly scanning for QR codes.
-* **Stage 2:** Once a QR code is detected and information is scanned in, the app attempts to derive the private key from the QR code to `claim` using the event password.
+* **Stage 2, Claiming:** Once a QR code is detected and information is scanned in, the app attempts to derive the private key from the QR code to `claim` using the event password.
 During this time, the app will indicate it is in the process of claiming.
-* **Stage 3:** After the `claim` is processed, the page will return either as successful or a failed `claim` based on the validity of the ticket.
+* **Stage 3, Post-claim:** After the `claim` is processed, the page will return either as successful or a failed `claim` based on the validity of the ticket.

-After stage 3, the entire cycle will loop back to stage 1 after three seconds.
+After post-claim, the entire cycle will loop back to pre-claim after three seconds.
+This time interval was set so the host could read any error messages that may appear.
+You can modify this time by changing the values passed into `timeout()`.

-In stage 3, a ticket may be invalid for a few reasons.
+In post-claim, a ticket may be invalid for a few reasons.
 * Incorrect password/key causing the Keypom SDK to return an error when `claim` fails
 * A ticket may already be fully claimed; the user has claimed their POAP and so their private key has since been deleted
 * The ticket has already been scanned by the host.
 This means the key's current use is 2.
 Although this claim *can* be made, it should not.
 Doing so would mean the attendee loses out on the opportunity to claim their POAP.